7Block Labs

 ByAUJay

-Summary: The fastest way to de‑risk blockchain adoption is to treat chain connectivity as an API problem.
-This guide shows how decision‑makers can modernize their API stack for Ethereum, Solana, and cross‑chain systems in 2025—covering new transaction types (EIP‑4844), wallet standards (EIP‑6963/1193), account abstraction and Pectra changes (EIP‑7702), secure cross‑chain (LayerZero DVNs, Chainlink CCIP), observability (OpenTelemetry), and indexing (Firehose/Substreams)—with concrete patterns and copy‑paste snippets.
+Summary: If you want to make blockchain adoption less risky, start by viewing chain connectivity as an API challenge.
+This guide is here to help decision-makers revamp their API setups for Ethereum, Solana, and cross-chain systems in 2025.
+We’ll dive into new transaction types (EIP-4844), wallet standards (EIP-6963/1193), account abstraction, and Pectra changes (EIP-7702).
+Plus, we’ll cover secure cross-chain solutions like LayerZero DVNs and Chainlink CCIP, observability with OpenTelemetry, and indexing using Firehose/Substreams.
+You’ll find practical patterns and ready-to-use snippets to make things easier!

 Streamlining API Development for Seamless Blockchain Integration